The HLA antigens considered for most matching strategies between a potential recipient and a donor.

 Infection that usualy occurs in patients during treatment with steroids or immunosuppressants.
 Examples of fungi include candidas, aspergillus and histoplasmosis, which tend to affect the whole body and are not localized infections.

-Donated organs are first offered to transplant candidates within the Designated Service Area of the host OPO (with the exception of perfectly matched donor kidneys).
+Donated organs are first offered to transplant candidates within the Donation Service Area of the host OPO (with the exception of perfectly matched donor kidneys).
 If the organs are not acceptable for use in the transplant centers in the host OPO's DSA, they are offered transplant centers in the Region, then to all centers nationwide.
 DSA assignations are determined by CMS.

 A measure used to determine kidney function, the GFR indicates the kidney's ability to filter and remove waste products.